-The term ‘fast fashion’ has become more prominent in conversations surrounding fashion, sustainability and environmental consciousness.
+The term ‘fast fashion’ has become more prominent in conversations surrounding fashion, sustainability, and environmental consciousness.
 The term refers to ‘cheaply produced and priced garments that copy the latest catwalk styles and get pumped quickly through stores in order to maximise on current trends’.

 According to the UN Framework Convention on Climate Change, emissions from textile manufacturing alone are projected to skyrocket by 60% by 2030.

 The time it takes for a product to go through the supply chain, from design to purchase, is called a ‘lead time’.
 In 2012, Zara was able to design, produce and deliver a new garment in two weeks; Forever 21 in six weeks and H&M in eight weeks.
 This results in the fashion industry producing obscene amounts of waste.

 According to the documentary released in 2015, The True Cost, the world consumes around 80 billion new pieces of clothing every year, 400% more than the consumption twenty years ago.
 The average American now generates 82 pounds of textile waste each year.
 The production of leather requires large amounts of feed, land, water and fossil fuels to raise livestock, while the tanning process is among the most toxic in all of the fashion supply chain because the chemicals used to tan leather- including mineral salts, formaldehyde, coal-tar derivatives and various oils and dyes- is not biodegradable and contaminates water sources.

-The production of making plastic fibers into textiles is an energy-intensive process that requires large amounts of petroleum and releases volatile particulate matter and acids like hydrogen chloride.
+The production of making plastic fibres into textiles is an energy-intensive process that requires large amounts of petroleum and releases volatile particulate matter and acids like hydrogen chloride.
 Additionally, cotton, which is in a large amount of fast fashion products, is also not environmentally friendly to manufacture.
 Pesticides deemed necessary for the growth of cotton presents health risks to farmers.